Take with a grain of salt

 The suggestion is that injurious effects can be moderated by the taking of a grain of salt.

 The figurative meaning, that is, that truth may require moderation by the notional application of 'a grain of salt', didn't enter the language until much later, no doubt influenced by classical scholars' study of Ancient Greek texts like the works of Pliny.
-The phrase has been in use in English since the 17th century; for example, John Trapp's Commentary on the Old and New Testaments, 1647:
+The phrase has been in use in English since the 17th century; for example, in the English religious commentator John Trapp's Commentary on the Old and New Testaments, 1647:

 "This is to be taken with a grain of salt."

-The 'pinch of salt' variant is more recent.
+The 'pinch of salt' variant is more common in the UK.
 The earliest printed citation that I can find for it is F. R. Cowell's Cicero & the Roman Republic, 1948:

 "A more critical spirit slowly developed, so that Cicero and his friends took more than the proverbial pinch of salt before swallowing everything written by these earlier authors."